top of page

 IS THERE A “CLASSROOM IN THE WILD” FOR OLDER KIDS?

 Not yet.
-In 2024, and possibly the first half of 2025 as well, our focus will be on kids in second grade.
+Our focus is on kids in second grade.

 DO YOU NEED SPONSORS?